How to Perform the Heimlich Maneuver on Yourself When Alone

 Performing the Heimlich maneuver on yourself when choking is challenging, but it is possible with the proper technique.
 Here are the steps to follow:

-Take a moment to carefully evaluate your condition.
 If you find yourself unable to cough forcefully, speak, or breathe, and you're exhibiting signs of choking such as clutching your throat or experiencing difficulty breathing, it's crucial to act swiftly.
-These indicators suggest that the airway is obstructed, making it necessary to perform the Heimlich maneuver on yourself.
+These indicators suggest that your airway is obstructed, making it necessary to perform the Heimlich maneuver on yourself.

 Form a tight fist with one hand, ensuring that your thumb is positioned correctly below your rib cage but above your belly button.
 This precise thumb placement is vital as it targets the diaphragm effectively, maximizing the chances of dislodging the obstructing object.